Hackfront-ITA/IoT-Algorithms-Project/docs/evaluation.md

 It is critical that an iteration of the data_process task takes less than an iteration of the data_collect task.

-A measurement is done to avoid this scenario.
-With `esp_timer_get_time()` function, we measured the time taken by an iteration of data_process task.
+We measured the time taken by one iteration of data_process, for ensuring that such scenario doesn't happen.
+We performed this measurement using the `esp_timer_get_time()` function.

 The calculation part of the task has a fixed duration, on average 48 ms.
 For each event sent via LoRa, additional 75.5 ms are spent, which is roughly the airtime of the packet.

-With a sampling window duration of 10 seconds, the maximum number of packets sent is:
+With a sampling window duration of 10 seconds, the maximum number of packets that can be sent without exceeding the time slot limit is:

 $$n_{pkt} = \frac{10000 ms - 48 ms}{75.5 ms} = 131 $$